 Packing for any Torres del Paine hike is no walk in the park.
 One of the easiest ways to make hiking the Torres del Paine Circuit or the W trek feel long and uncomfortable is to overpack your food (and gear – a subject of this post about the right equipment for the O Circuit).

 On both occasions trekking in Torres del Paine National Park, I saw plenty of walkers whose rucksacks were overladen and horribly heavy thanks to their food choices.

 What’s worse, a lot of what people were eating didn’t exactly look like the type of meal you’d want to consume after a hard day of hiking on the trail.

 It doesn’t have to be this way: you can carry minimal food and still serve up a decent meal.
 Even better, I found how it’s possible to avoid expensive, and rarely tasty, boil-in-the-bag food when you’re camping in Torres del Paine.

 Hiking the Torres del Paine O Circuit or W trek?

-If you’re still not decided on which of the two hikes is best for you, check out my complete guide to hiking the W solo and the essential things to know before trekking the O Circuit to get you started.
+If you’re still not decided on which of the two hikes is best for you, check out:

 Where to buy food for hiking in Torres del Paine National Park